wonsunahn/CS1632_MonkeySim/README.md

 work EXACTLY the same as before, except it should be faster and take up less CPU time.

-When refactorng the four methods, you should not change the behavior of any of the methods; only refactor the implementation so that they are more efficient.
+When refactoring the four methods, you should not change the behavior of any of the methods; only refactor the implementation so that they are more efficient.
 Three of the methods will be very straightforward because they contain obviously redundant computation.